A person ashing a preroll into a glass ashtray

 As long as the THCA products are hemp-derived and contain under 0.3% Delta-9 by dry weight, they’re all good.

-The THCO vs THCA debate often ends with one simple truth: THCA keeps you on the right side of the law.
+This debate often ends with one simple truth: THCA keeps you on the right side of the law.

 Types of Products

 There are so many great ways to enjoy cannabis these days.
 THCA flower, prerolls, tinctures, vapes, dabs, and more.
-You can also choose to consume it raw through juicing to tap into its therapeutic potential without getting high!
+You can also choose to consume it raw through juicing to tap into its therapeutic potential without getting high.
 Most people decarb it for the true cannabis experience, though.

-Closing Thoughts on THCA vs THCO
+Closing Thoughts

 About the Author